 Most in-person meetings are one hour, except for an occasional two-hour meeting when we address complex matters such as synthesizing your profile or work description.
 Plan to meet once every 2–3 weeks over several months to sustain your momentum and progress.
 We can also move more rapidly when you wish.

-We would like to thank Andrew Winter for graciously allowing us to use his photo of the bridge throughout the website.
+We would like to thank Andrew Winter for graciously allowing us to use his photo of a bridge throughout the website.